 Finally, AWA expresses opposition to the Devon pipeline to the Alberta Energy and Utilities Board (EUB).
 For the Board to consider the AWA’s opposing point of view, the pipeline must directly and adversely affect the legally recognized rights of AWA.
 The EUB refuses to recognize AWA’s opposition due to the fact that AWA did not demonstrate a legally recognized interest in the land on or near the proposed pipeline, nor were any individual members directly negatively affected.

-AWA and other ENGOs meet with Suncor and ConocoPhillips to discuss the development of the 101 km-long gas pipeline through Little Smoky.
+In September, AWA and other ENGOs meet with Suncor and ConocoPhillips to discuss the development of the 101 km-long gas pipeline through Little Smoky.
 Although the company plans to restore existing linear disturbance in the area as compensation, ENGOS work to reroute the pipeline and encourage industry to take the lead and set a higher standard of practice than the law provides

-Enviroline reports that Weldwood of Canada is defending its Woodland caribou protection strategy despite criticism from environmental groups who want the company to cease logging operations in caribou habitat.
+On July 14, Enviroline reports that Weldwood of Canada is defending its Woodland caribou protection strategy despite criticism from environmental groups who want the company to cease logging operations in caribou habitat.
 AWA and other conservation organizations call for oil and gas and forestry activity to be stopped entirely wherever caribou are at risk.

-Suncor/ConocoPhillips propose the construct a 101 km long sour gas pipeline through the home range of the Little Smoky caribou and A La Peche herds.
+In July, Suncor/ConocoPhillips propose the construct a 101 km long sour gas pipeline through the home range of the Little Smoky caribou and A La Peche herds.
 Development is scheduled begin in December 2004.

-The Alberta Woodland caribou Recovery Plan comes into effect.
+In May, the Alberta Woodland caribou Recovery Plan comes into effect.

 Alberta Ministry of Sustainable Resource Development from the Alberta Woodland caribou Recovery Team to write a recovery plan for Woodland caribou in the province.

-AWA begins letter writing and market action campaign against Weldwood of Canada’s plan to log 15 km2 in the Solomon valley.
+In July, AWA begins letter writing and market action campaign against Weldwood of Canada’s plan to log 15 km2 in the Solomon valley.

 Special Places 2000 leads to the designation of Pinto Creek Canyon Natural Area and Wildhay Glacial Cascades Natural Area in Alberta.